The 4 Most Common Myths of Roll Forming Metal

 Tooling for any kind of metal fabrication can be costly.
 If you buy smart, roll forming tools are no more expensive than any other type of tooling.
 Here are a few ways to mitigate high tooling costs:

-In the case of Dahlstrom Roll Form, our one hundred years of experience comes with an archive of over 1,400 existing tool sets.
+At Dahlstrom Roll Form, our 100 years of experience comes with an archive of over 1,400 existing tool sets.
 We may already have tooling that will work for you, so you may not need to pay additional tooling costs at all.

 Although high volumes are certainly the most cost-effective way to utilize roll forming, small and medium runs don’t have to break your bank.